 Highclere Castle, Berkshire

-Although Downton and its Abbey are fictional, Highclere Castle has become a significant landmark, appropriately posing as the striking Abbey, and the home of the Crawley family since the ITV show first aired in 2010.
+Although Downton and its Abbey are fictional, Highclere Castle (pictured above) has become a significant landmark, appropriately posing as the striking Abbey, and the home of the Crawley family since the ITV show first aired in 2010.
 The exterior shots of the house and most of the interior upstairs activity was filmed there on site, giving visitors an authentic experience.
-The castle has now opened its booking window for next year too, with one group organiser and one coach receiving free entry, as well as the coach driver offered a voucher to spend in the tea room.

 Alnwick Castle, Northumberland